AdamLnenicka/lin1/README.md

 **10. NFS Share Setup:**
    - NFS share configured on debian-02 for the /share directory.
    - Automatic mounting of the NFS share set up on ubuntu-01 for the /backups directory.

+**11. NFS Share Setup:**
+- Create a bash script on the ubuntu-01 client that tests whether the utilities tar, telnet, and htop are installed in the system.
+If the package is installed, print "Package <name> is installed" to the terminal; if not, print "Package <name> is not installed".
+Save it as test_packages.sh in the home directory of the user 'student'

+**12. NFS Share Setup:**
+- Install and set up the WordPress content management system on ubuntu-01.
+Ensure security during configuration.
+Complete the initial installation and end up on the WordPress homepage